isomerpages/moe-serangoonsec/_parents-and-students/National Digital Literacy Programme.md

 [DMA Parent Guide for Option A Chrome Devices_2sept21](/files/PORC5%20-%20DMA%20Parent%20Guide%20for%20Option%20A%20Chrome%20Devices_2%20Sep%2021.pdf) <br>
 [DMA Parent Guide for Option B Chrome Devices_2sept21](/files/PORC6%20-%20DMA%20Parent%20Guide%20for%20Option%20B%20Chrome%20Devices_2%20Sep%2021.pdf) <br> <br>

-2) Please click on the link below to choose your after-school DMA options:
+2) Please click on the link below to choose your after-school DMA options: <br>
 [Parent Option Form for After School DMA Settings](https://form.gov.sg/#!/60ac73688389f100127bbbe2)

 **NOTE:** DMA Options requests will only be processed on the first working day of the month.